arnetheduck/nlvm/README.md

 * The upstream test suite runs `compiler/nim` to compile the test code.
 To run it with `nlvm`, I have a little shell script that simply calls `nlvm` and `clang` instead
+* nlvm doesn't understand C
+* The nim standard library likes to import C headers directly which works because the upstream nim compiler uses a C compiler underneath - ergo, large parts of the standard library don't work with nlvm.
+* nlvm should work on any x86_64 linux, but there is no support for other platforms (int size, calling conventions etc) - patches welcome